papermerge/auth-server/README.md

 authentication with username and password via HTML form or via REST API.

-If user credentials are valid, authentication server responds with a valid photographically signed JWT access token.
+If user credentials are valid, authentication server responds with a valid cryptographically signed JWT access token.

 JWT token is delivered to the client http body, as cookie as well as `Authorization` header.